Hazza4569/PathFinder/README.md

 ![Screenshot of the application](https://github.com/Hazza4569/PathFinder/blob/master/docs/screenshot.jpg?raw=true)

+The interface allows the user to generate a random maze but also to edit the
+maze: adding/removing obstacles, moving the start location, and moving or adding finish locations.
+When the pathfinding is requested, the grid updates sequentially to show each step of the search; providing a visualisation of how each of the pathfinding algorithms work.

 One of the key concepts was the use of polymorphic design to include two different geometries of grid, square and hexagonal, in which the maze could be set up.